 The Franchising Model Basics

-The franchisee typically pays a one-time franchise fee and then pays a percentage of sales revenue as royalty continuously.
-In return, they are provided a licensed privilege to do business and receive assistance in aspects of management and marketing.
+The franchisee typically pays a one-time franchise fee and pays a percentage of sales revenue as royalty continuously.
+In return, they are provided a licensed privilege to do business and receive assistance in management and marketing aspects.
 The franchisee derives many benefits from purchasing these rights:

 - In using established trade names and trademarks, the franchisee gains instant name recognition.